 Cost

-All costs associated with immunization, boosters, and laboratory testing remain the sole responsibility of the student.
+All costs associated with background checks, urine drug screens, immunization, boosters, and laboratory testing remain the sole responsibility of the student.

 CDC Recommendations

 Per ARC-PA Standard A3.07a, the MTSU PA Studies Program has a policy on immunizations and health screening that is based on the current Centers for Disease Control and Prevention recommendations for health professionals and any applicable state specific mandates.
 The immunization and health screening policies will be reviewed annually to ensure compliance with the current CDC recommendation.